 6. The receiving replies the Direct Communication Accept message to accept the DCR message and one-to-one communication establishment including the user plane security indication.
 The user plane security protection methods (the user plane confidentiality protection activated or not, and the user plane integrity protection activated or not) are explicitly indicated by using user plane security indication.

-Editor’s Note: It’s FFS how to protection the privacy of entities during one-to-one communication over PC5.
+NOTE: The privacy protection of entities is not addressed in this solution.

 6.7.3 Solution evaluation

-TBC
+The Solution #7 addresses the security requirements of key issue #12.
+The mutual authentication between two UEs during one-to-one communication is supported in step 3.
+MitM attacks during link establishment and bidding-down attacks are mitigated by mandatory activation of the signalling integrity protection.
+The system supports providing the signalling and user plane security policies to UEs for a particular PC5 one-to-one communication in step 0.
+According to the step 0 and 5, PC5 signalling and user plane confidentiality protection, integrity protection and anti-replay protection are assumed to be supported by the system as they can be negotiated or pre-configured to be activated.The privacy protection is not addressed in this solution.

+Editor’s Note: Futher evaluation is FFS.

 *************** END OF CHANGES***************